temichus/scylladb/README.md

 pytest --scylla-version='unstable/master:latest'  <file>::<class>::<test>
 ```

-* To get rid of the virtual environment run `pyenv virtualenv-delete dtest-3.9.10`
+* To get rid of the virtual environment run `pyenv virtualenv-delete dtest-$PYTHON_VERSION`
 * To deactivate the virtual environment `cd` to another folder
 * To start using the virtual environment again just `cd` to repo folder
 * To remove automatic virtual environment enabling on `cd` just delete file `.python-version` in repo directory